 Welcome to Prayer Helpers of the Precious Blood

-Prayer Helpers of the Precious Blood (PHPB) is an Apostolate dedicated topraying and offering sacrifice for the sanctification of Christ's priests.
+Prayer Helpers of the Precious Blood (PHPB) is an Apostolate dedicated to praying and offering sacrifices for the sanctification of Christ's priests.
 It is made up of individuals who love God and His Catholic Church.

-The Church needs holy and faithful priests.
-Priests need prayers.
-Every day activities can be offered up to God the Father in the name of Jesus for the sanctification of His holy priests in order to accomplish this important
+The Church needs holy and faithful priests and priests need our prayers.
+Every day activities can be offered up to God the Father in the name of Jesus for the sanctification of His holy priests in order to accomplish this important mission.